cocos/cocos-docs/en/publish/publish-in-command-line.md

  - `--compile "platform=android;debug=true"`

 ## Publish Parameters
- - `path`: Project Path
+ - `--path`: Project Path
- - `build`: Pulibsh project Parameters.
-Will use Build Panel parameters as the default publish parameters.
-If has specify other parameters, then will use the specified parameters to overlay the default parameters.
- - `compile`: Compile project Parameters.
-Will use Build Panel parameters as the default publish parameters.
-If has specify other parameters, then will use the specified parameters to overlay the default parameters.

----

-`--build` and `--compile` optional parameters:
+ - `--build`: Pulibsh project Parameters
+ - `--compile`: Compile project Parameters

+If no parameters are specified after **--build** or **--compile**, the current platform, template, etc. settings in the Creator panel are used as default parameters.
+If additional parameter settings are specified, the default parameters are overwritten with the specified parameters.
+The selectable parameters are:

  - `excludedModules`: The modules need remove from engine.
 Engine modules can find from [here](https://github.com/cocos-creator/ engine/blob/master/modules.json)
  - `title` - Project title